 Remember Metzger (1926 - 2017)

-Metzger was a young Polish Jewish refugee who came to this country just as the WWII broke out in 1939.
-After the war he studied art at the academy in Antwerp in 1948-49 and he became an artist.
+Gustav Metzger was a young Jewish refugee with Polish family background from Nuremberg, Germany.
+He came to this country just as WWII broke out in 1939.
+After the war his refugee status lapsed and he became 'stateless'.
+Metzger decided to stay in England while he studied art at the Academy in Antwerp between 1948-49.

 Toward the end of his life in 2015, Metzger initiated the Remember Nature project which invited all artists to address the crisis within nature.
 He intended to bring awareness to the damages that continue to devastate our natural world.
 Remember Nature was organised by Metzger and curators to be a designated day of action.